twistedpearaudio/Buffalo-III-SE-Pro-On-Board-Firmware/README.md

-# Buffalo-3SE-on-board-firmware - DUAL - MONO Only!!!
+# Buffalo-3SE-on-board-firmware - DUAL - MONO Only - With Pure Sync Mode

 On-Board Firmware for the Twisted Pear Audio - Buffalo 3-SE-Pro DACs